 But lucky for me, I found a lot of food vendors lining Zhongmei Street during the evening.
 The food stalls and restaurants all look really good.
 And it looks very local as many people would drive up to the food stall with their scooter.
 They don’t even get off their bikes to order food.
 Ha!

-And I was looking all over the internet trying to find this “night market” but it actually doesn’t exist anywhere.
-But I went back to Zhongmei Street several times during my solo trip to Taichung because I really liked the selection of food.
+And I was looking all over the internet trying to find this “night market,” but it actually doesn’t exist anywhere.
+But I went back to Zhongmei Street several times during my solo trip to Taichung because I really liked the food selection.

 The set up of the food stalls are similar to other night markets in Taiwan.
 There are smaller food vendors that are closed during the day but opened when the sun goes down.

 Some areas along Zhongmei Street have proper restaurant where you can sit down for a proper meal.
 And the prices are very affordable.
 You can eat all the Taiwanese classic food including lurou fan (braised pork rice), fried chicken and scallion pancakes.

 The entire Zhongmei Street is filled with small food vendors lining every corner of the street.
 Many of them are not even on Google Map.
 But I listed some of these ones for you to try:

 - Goose Restaurant (阿川鵝肉) (see map) – a restaurant specialises in goose rice and noodles